zum Inhalt

 Nachaufnahme eines Campus-Wegweisers an der Universität von Cambridge in England.
 Im Hintergrund ist ein Teil der des historischen Gebäudes der Universität mit einem Turm zu sehen.

 A deficiency leads to creativity: When Franziska Hinz was still at school, “The Vampire Diaries” was one of her favourite series.
 Unfortunately, the latest season of the American series was initially only available in English.
 She therefore watched the English version with German subtitles.
 “I have always found learning foreign languages, especially English, to be pretty straightforward.
 From one episode to the next, I was able to follow the English better and better.
-In the end, I understood most of the dialogue without the subtitles,” explains the 23-year-old from Dresden.
+In the end, I understood most of the dialogue without the subtitles,” explains the 25-year-old from Dresden.
 The series was one of the reasons why, after completing high school, Franziska decided to study for a bachelor’s degree in Cultural Studies with the main subjects of German and English/American Studies at TU Dresden.

-She is now in her sixth and final semester.
 “The orientation of the degree programme appealed to me because it is special: The combination of the three mainstays of language, literature and culture is only available at a limited number of universities.
 The bilingual approach with two languages means that it is possible to approach topics from different perspectives.
 I’ve found that to be a lot of fun,” she explains.

 Language theory and practice

-The bachelor’s degree programme is divided into several basic modules.
+The bachelor’s degree programme was divided into several basic modules.
 In the field of German studies, the students attend classes in historic German literature, modern German literature, applied linguistics, German linguistics and German as a second or foreign language.
 In the field of English/American Studies, Franziska Hinz has studied English linguistics on a synchronous basis, where the present is taken into account, and English linguistics on a diachronic basis, where the past is taken into account.

 In addition to this are classes in English and American literature and cultural studies, as well as language teaching seminars.
 “The language teaching seminars are popular with most students because they genuinely address the practice of language,” says Franziska Hinz.
 At the initial level, you start with “Vocabulary”, “Grammar” and “Pronunciation and Intonation” and finish in the final semesters with “Advanced Translation” and “Advanced Essay Writing”.
 Elective seminars such as “Error Analysis” and the Theatre Workshop are also offered.